 Extreme H is an upcoming off-road racing series with hydrogen cars

-An off-road racing series that uses hydrogen cars is to debut in 2024.
-Extreme H will be a companion championship to , an off-road motorsport with electric vehicles that .
+An off-road racing series that uses hydrogen cars is expected to debut in 2024.
+Extreme H will be a companion championship to Extreme E, an off-road motorsport with electric vehicles that held its first race last year.
 The two series will hold races in the same locations on the same days using the same format.
-According to Alejandro Agag, who also founded , organizers are looking at two options for hydrogen integration: combined racing or full transition.
+According to Alejandro Agag, who also founded Formula E, organizers are looking at two options for hydrogen integration: combined racing or full transition.

 Development on the Extreme H car is underway and there are plans to have a prototype ready by early 2023.
-The vehicle will have the same powertrain and chassis that's .
-The main difference is that the central power source will be a hydrogen fuel cell instead of a battery.
+The vehicle will have the same powertrain and chassis that's used in Extreme E. The main difference is that the central power source will be a hydrogen fuel cell instead of a battery.

 Extreme H organizers say that the fuel cells will be powered by green hydrogen, which combines water and solar energy.
 Extreme E uses the same process to power EV batteries, while the paddock runs on a combination of batteries and green hydrogen.